nickorzha/glass-plotter/README.md

 All of the dependencies except Qt itself have been already included in this repository.

 Use cmake to generate Visual Studio solution.

-## License
-This project is licensed under GPL License - see the [LICENSE](LICENSE.md) for details.

-## Contribution
-Contributions and feedbacks are greatly appreciated.
-Please read [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.